 Review your carriers’ rates carefully so you can plan for any oversized package surcharges.

-Tip 4: Shop for different carriers and rates
+4: Shop for different carriers and rates

 The expanded use of dimensional weight by the United States Postal Service is an excellent reminder that you should periodically review your carrier choices and rates.

-Tip 5: Calculate DIM Weight at checkout
+5: Calculate DIM Weight at checkout

 If your inventory includes a lot of variety in the size and weight of products, you’re going to need some help accurately calculating shipping costs at checkout.
 If you don’t, you’ll end up under or overcharging customers for shipping.

 We built ShipperHQ to help make shipping easier and that includes dimensional weight.
-With ShipperHQ, you can set dimensional rules and define box sizes to get more accurate rates based on the dimensions of individual products and your packing options.
+With ShipperHQ, you can set packing rules and define box sizes to get more accurate rates based on the dimensions of individual products and your packing options.